Nikhile22427/oshinoko2/_posts/myposts/2025-04-10-Cybersecurity-ExtraC_IPYNB_2_.md

 - created 1st and 2nd versions of the final fix that enabled two player
 - setup sprites for use

+## General Contributions
+- Worked on the core end level and basic gameplay
+- probably 1000+ lines of code changed

 ## Documentation

 - I was on the "notebook creating" sub-team